Film / Crossroads (2002)

-- Ben is Sanguine
+- Ben is Phlegmatic

 - Girlish Pigtails: Mimi's favourite hair style.

-- Go-Getter Girl: subverted with Lucy.
+- Go-Getter Girl: Subverted with Lucy.
 Her father raised her to be this, in order for her to become a doctor.
 We later find out she just wants to enjoy life and persue music.

-- Hoist By Her Own Petard: Kit's mom sent her to fat camp to become more attractive, but now resents that her daughter is more beautiful than she is.
+- Hoist by Her Own Petard: Kit's mom sent her to fat camp to become more attractive, but now resents that her daughter is more beautiful than she is.

 - Hollywood Nerd: Britney Spears playing a nerd, a damn pretty nerd at that.

-- I Just Want To Be Free: Lucy mentions this being her reason for running away the first time and her reason for asking to leave the second time.
+- I Just Want to Be Free: Lucy mentions this being her reason for running away the first time and her reason for asking to leave the second time.

 - May–December Romance: Played with the Lucy-Ben plot.